 The University of Canberra Medical & Counselling Centre, is open Monday to Friday, from 9am to 5pm.
 When the centre is closed, should you need to speak to a doctor, please call the Medical & Counselling Centre on 6201 2351.
 The mobile number of the doctor on call will be available on the answering machine message.

 Alternatively, please contact CALMS (Canberra After Hours Medical & Counselling Centre) on 1300 422 567.

 If you need urgent counselling support, or feel the need to speak to a counsellor, call Lifeline on 13 11 14 or the Access Mental Health Team on 1800 629 354.

-If you have travelled recently to China and are concerned about the Coronavirus, please call the UC Medical and Counselling Centre’s dedicated mobile number on 0409 507 734.
+If you have recently travelled overseas and are concerned about the Coronavirus, please call the UC Medical and Counselling Centre’s dedicated mobile number on 0409 507 734.
 Do not visit the Medical Centre.

 For up to date information and FAQ'S regarding the Coronavirus, please refer to the University of Canberra website.

 Symptoms include (but are not limited to) fever, cough, sore throat, fatigue and shortness of breath.

 The Australian and ACT Governments are providing regularly updated information about the Coronavirus.
 Check Smart traveller for regular updates.

 For up-to-date advice and information, please regularly review the following websites: